RestorationsSOS.com - Fire and Water Damage Restoration

 By Jonathan Meyer

-While the first part of this article covered the safety measurements, required to reduce fire hazards presented by your Christmas tree, this part covers additional safety steps you can follow to reduce fire threats presented by the holiday lights and decorations.
+While the first part of this article covered the safety measures required to reduce fire hazards presented by your Christmas tree, this part covers additional safety steps you can follow to reduce fire threats presented by the holiday lights and decorations.

 Holiday Lights

-When decorating your tree, always use lights approved by a testing laboratory and follow the manufacturer's instructions on how to use tree lights properly.
+Preventing fire damage caused by Christmas trees lights and decorations is simple.
+Read this article to learn how to minimize and prevent lights and decorations fire related hazards.
+Simple DIY stepsWhen decorating your tree, always use lights approved by a testing laboratory and follow the manufacturer's instructions on how to use tree lights properly.
 Every year, before installing holiday lights, inspect for frayed wires, bare spots, gaps in the insulation, broken or cracked sockets, and excessive kinking or wear.

 Prevent Electrical Fire

-instructions indicate it is safe to link more.
-In addition, it is recommended to connect strings of lights to an
+Do not overload electrical outlets.
+Limit connection of light strands to only three strands, unless the manufacturer's instructions indicate it is safe to link more.
+In addition, it is recommended to connect strings of lights to an extension cord before plugging the cord into the outlet.
+This way you can light all lights at the same time.

 Holiday Decorations